Products

 Scoring a question using Guttman scale

 Simply assign each “yes” or “agree” answer a score of 1 and each “no” or “disagree” answer a score of 0.
-The score of each quiz represents the respondent’s strength of opinion, where a higher score indicates a more supportive opinion.
+The score of each online quiz represents the respondent’s strength of opinion, where a higher score indicates a more supportive opinion.

 3. Order the questions from least to most supportive.
 While you can order the questions yourself, the risk of bias is lower if a study group takes on the task.